 How dirty the cooling fins and cooling air intake openings are depends very much on the daily operating conditions; clean daily if necessary.
+NOTICE!
 Danger of engine damage caused by reduced cooling!
 For this reason you should always seal any oil or fuel leaks in the vicinity of the cooling fan or the coolers and clean the cooling fins after.

-- Working clothes

-- Protective gloves

-- Safety goggles

-- 1. Park the machine in secured condition & Chapter 6.5 "Parking the machine in secured condition" on page 62.

-- 2. Allow the engine to cool down.

-- 3. Remove dried dirt with a suitable brush from all cooling fins and cooling air intake openings.
+Protective equipment: Working clothes Protective gloves Safety goggles 1.
+Park the machine in secured condition & Chapter 6.5 "Parking the machine in secured condition" on page 62.
+2. Allow the engine to cool down.
+Remove dried dirt with a suitable brush from all cooling fins 3.
+LUF and cooling air intake openings.
+4. ΔJF CAUTION!
+Danger of eye injuries caused by particles flying around!
 Wear your personal protective equipment (safety gloves, protective working clothes, goggles).